Additional Advice for Inexperienced Researchers

 Anxious relates to being frightened.
 You are excited or eager to analyze results not anxious to analyze.

 Different than or Different from?

 This is tough and not surprising it is difficult to understand.
-Different is an adjective to draw comparison.
-The simple answer is always use different from.
+Different is an adjective to draw the comparison.
+The simple answer is always to use different.

 Farther or Further?

 Farther implies a measurable distance, e.g., I threw the ball farther than before.
 Further is reserved for abstract length, e.g., The financial problem caused further delays.

 Whether or If?

 These two are not interchangeable.
 Whether it expresses a condition between two or more things.
 If expresses a condition with no alternatives.
 For example, I do not know whether to collect data or analyze what I already have found or, I can go on vacation if I have enough money.